 (2) When a local government which gave a prohibition notice under section 10 is satisfied that the contravention specified in the notice is no longer continuing it must give written notice to the licence holder that the prohibition notice is no longer in force and at that time the notice ceases to be in force.

-[(3) repealed]

 [Section 11 amended by No. 55 of 2004 s.
 95.]

 12. Cancellation of a licence